Ceyenne Doroshow

 Ceyenne Doroshow (Park Slope, NY) is an author, activist, and the founder and executive director of G.L.I.T.S., an organization dedicated to creating sustainable housing and healthcare for Black transgender people.
-Doroshow was described in GQ as "A Godmother of the Black Trans Lives Matter Movement."
+GQ described Doroshow as the "Godmother" of the Black Trans Lives Matter movement.

 Career

-Doroshow's book Cooking in Heels: A Memoir Cookbook, published in 2012, is a "memoir-in-recipes" recounting her life experiences prior to her grassroots activism.
+Doroshow's 2012 book Cooking in Heels: A Memoir Cookbook, offers a "memoir-in-recipes" recounting her life experiences prior to her grassroots activism.

 In June 2020, Doroshow co-organized the historic Liberation March, a Black Trans Lives Matter silent march in Brooklyn, NY, along with activist Raquel Willis, artist and activist West Dakota, the family of Iyanna Dior, and several black and transgender community organizations including the Marsha P. Johnson Institute, The Okra Project, and Black Trans Femmes in the Arts.

-In 2021, Ceyenne was selected as a Grand Marshal for NYC Pride.
+Ceyenne was selected as a Grand Marshal for NYC Pride in 2021.